Overview to Poison Pills

 Function of the Pill

-The answer is that the poison pill is not about destroying the company, but rather, it is designed to deter any potential buyer from acquiring too large a share in the firm without management’s consent.
-Ostensibly, the pill represents a barrier in ownership that a buyer simply cannot cross.
+The answer is that the poison pill is not about hurting the company, but rather, it is designed to deter any potential buyer from acquiring too large a share in the firm without management’s consent.
+Ostensibly, the pill a represents a barrier in ownership that a buyer cannot cross.
 As such, no buyer will be able to acquire outright ownership of a firm without first coming to management (or in some cases, the court) and sitting down to negotiate any potential takeover.

 Effectively, the role of a poison pill is as a first line of defense for a company to ward off hostile bidders.
 If a bidder would like to purchase a company that has a poison pill provision in effect, the bidder will typically buy shares of the company up to a few shares below the pill’s trigger point.
 At that time, the buyer will then be forced to work with management to attempt to get the pill (i.e., the rights plan) rescinded.
 Once the buyer is at the negotiating table, he must ask that management sponsor a resolution whereby the pill is “redeemed” by shareholders and removed from each share.
 If the board agrees and the pill/rights plan is rescinded, then the buyer may go ahead and complete the transaction.
 However, if the board is not consulted or does not like the terms of the offer made by the buyer, then management may leave the pill in place, and simply wait for a better offer or for another solution.